bnuzhouwei/equi-docker/README.md

 * Second, login to the remote server by SSH client(e.g.[putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)), and install requirements:

 > If you are using Ubuntu Server 14.04 LTS X64, you should install git, docker-ce, docker-compose manually before excuting the scripts.
+Other Linux versions, please check the scripts and implements the setup scripts by yourself.

 ```bash
 sudo su